bckohan/etc_design_player/README.md

 # etc_design_player

-Use [Raspberry Pi](https://www.raspberrypi.com/) to play audio wave files on a configurable schedule or on demand via a web interface.
+Use a [Raspberry Pi](https://www.raspberrypi.com/) to play audio wave files on a configurable schedule or on demand via a web interface.
 This software was originally developed to time the audio playback of museum exhibit audio tracks with the opening schedule of the museum.